 A goalkeeper usually has to make at least one key save during a soccer match to help their team win.
-And the team must get this save from their goalkeeper when they most need it - say when there's a defensive mistake or a counter attack and it's really all up to the goalkeeper to stop the shot.
+And the team often must get this save from their goalkeeper when they most need it - say when there's a defensive mistake or a counter attack and it's really all up to the goalkeeper to stop the shot.
+The goalkeeper is afterall the last line of defensive and is called upon to make that big save when it's desperately needed.

-The keeper needs to bail their team out with a big save at least once if not twice.
+It's just the way it is, for top teams in the world, their goalkeeper needs to bail the team out with a big save at least once if not twice.
 Sure, they have to make all the routine stops and grabs, but the team needs that one save to preserve the win.
 The keeper has to come up big for the team...A defender might miss hit a ball or lose an attacking player when they make a run, and the keeper has to read the play and make up for that mistake.
 Let's take a look at some goalkeeper videos below.

 Update: What's the best goalkeeping DVD around, it's the Coerver Goalkeeping Essentials DVD, this is an excellent instructional DVD for beginner keepers or more experienced keepers - all levels of keepers will learn something from the DVD.